anslan/BGE_biomonitoring_wf/docs/2prep_soil.rst

 Soil
 ****

+Herein processes follow lab SOP for the 'Characterization of Prokaryotic and Eukaryotic Biodiversity from Soil Samples' (Chaves et al., 2025a) within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
+This is mirror for the workflow hosted in `WorkflowHub <WorkflowHub. <https://doi.org/10.48546/workflowhub.sop.12.2>`_ *(which hosts the downloadable PDF).*

 General guidelines for preparing soil samples for metabarcoding studies :ref:`for DNA extraction <DNAex_soil>`.

 1. After collection (or if soil samples are frozen), transfer soil into a clean paper